Canary Mission: 2026

-Collaboration with government authorities
+Use by government authorities

+Plainclothes US federal agents apprehend Turkish student Rümeysa Öztürk off the street in Somerville, Massachusetts.
+The evidence in her case included Canary Mission's profile of her and an op-ed she co-authored for the The Tufts Daily.

-Allegations have been made that Israeli intelligence organizations, such as the Shin Bet, use Canary Mission profiles.
+In 2023, Haaretz reported that Israeli intelligence organizations, such as the Shin Bet, use Canary Mission profiles.
 The Ministry of Strategic Affairs used a Canary Mission profile during the attempted deportation proceedings against Lara Alqasem.
 The Israeli government has been accused of using Canary Mission data at border control.
 In March 2025, multiple foreign students with Canary Mission profiles were detained by the United States Immigration and Customs Enforcement for allegations of supporting terror.
 The FBI has targeted activists profiled by Canary Mission.

 In July 2025, a senior official from the Department of Homeland Security (DHS) testified in a federal trial that his team used Canary Mission as a source to investigate a number of student protesters that were foreign nationals.
 Court records from a federal lawsuit revealed that senior Trump administration officials relied heavily on Canary Mission in order to identify foreign students and academics who violated the terms of their visa.

-Use of Canary Mission listings

-The Israeli security services have reportedly used content from Canary Mission to screen profiled individuals at Ben Gurion Airport.
-They also have reportedly used claims made on the website to justify decisions to deport people from Israel.
+Employment impact on listed individuals

 Profiles hosted on Canary Mission may harm the employment opportunities of those listed, particularly students and untenured faculty, by making available their statements to potential employers in a readily available online profile.
 According to W. J. T. Mitchell, who has a Canary Mission profile, prospective employers see Canary Mission profiles appear at the top of Google search results for students and recent alumni who do not have a "very deep set of achievements".

-Peter Hatch, the assistant director for the Office of Investigations within the Department of Homeland Security, testified in federal court that in March 2025, senior officials of the Homeland Security Investigations agency within DHS created a "tiger team" of analysts to investigate over 5,000 student protesters listed on Canary Mission.
-Hatch said that between 100 and 200 reports of analysis on student protestors were produced.
+An article from October 2023 referenced a law graduate who had a job offer rescinded and implied that it was because of the applicant's Canary Mission profile.